Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Others/Lost-Raven-Woman.md

 | Good at              |                      |
 | In Summary           |                      |

-The Lost Raven Woman is a mysterious Raven Woman that [[Shaggy-Shemven]] appears to have fallen in love with.
+The Lost Raven Woman is a mysterious Raven Woman that [[Shaggy-Shemven|Shaggy Shemven]] appears to have fallen in love with.